darkstar/darkstar.github.io/_posts/2021-11-13-k3s-on-raspberypi-at-home-part2.md

 The logs command is one of the few commands where you have to use the `{ object }/{ identifier }` syntax.
 If you don't specify an object type, it will default to pods.

 The most important command, however, is `kubectl apply`.
 In practice, you mainly use this command to interact with the objects of your cluster.
-The apply command takes a YAML file and creates or updates the resource (or resources) defined in this file.
+The apply command takes a YAML file (called _manifest_ in Kubernetes) and creates or updates the resource (or resources) defined in this file.
 When you later edit and change the file, you just use `kubectl apply` again.

     kubectl apply -f { filename.yaml }